nicholasjng/personal-website/content/math/regularity.md

 ![Deterministic time series](/assets/math/regularity/deterministic_spectraldensity.png)

 And the other one?
 We can reason about that, too.
 Since it is random, the time between heads is random, and thus the frequency of heads must also be random.
-No frequency is privileged, so the frequency distribution should appear approximately uniform.
+No frequency is privileged, so the frequency distribution (also called *spectral density*) should appear approximately uniform.
 This is the defining characteristic of a *white noise* time series.

 And the best part: If you compute the Shannon entropy of both of these, the two cases constitute the two opposing ends of the spectrum (no pun intended) of values - the entropy of a spiky distribution is low, and that of a uniform distribution is maximal per definition.
 And the FFT is $\mathcal{O}(n\log n)$, too.
 Perfect!